footdabmommy/wse/docs/source/pvp.rst

 PVP toggle
 =====

-To toggle pvp, simply just do ``/pvp``!
+| To toggle pvp, simply do ``/pvp``!
-You will then get a message saying if pvp is on or off
+You will receive a message telling if pvp is on or off.